strongbox/strongbox-docs/The-strongbox‐authentication‐users.xml-File.md

 # Understanding Access Restrictions

-The access to the system's web resources can be restricted for users using roles.
+The access to the system's web resources can be restricted for users using roles and privileges.
 Access restrictions are implemented internally through a set of privileges and roles, that are a set of unique privileges.

 It is also possible to manage the access to certain resources.